sloopstash/.github/profile/README.md

 ### Big Data starter-kits
 [Hadoop](https://github.com/sloopstash/kickstart-hadoop)  •  [Kafka](https://github.com/sloopstash/kickstart-kafka)

-### OCI/Container images
+### Container (OCI) images
 [Docker Hub](https://hub.docker.com/u/sloopstash)

 ### VM images
 [Vagrant Cloud](https://app.vagrantup.com/sloopstash)

-## Get support from our team
+## Get support
-Connect with our community/team for prompt help!
+Connect with our team for prompt help!
 You can also explore the [SloopStash website](https://sloopstash.com) to learn more about who we are, what we offer, and discover how we can cater to your needs and interests.

 * [Helpdesk](https://sloopstash.zohodesk.com)
 * [Contact us](https://sloopstash.com/contact.html)